ragunathjawahar/deselectable-radio-button/README.md

 About
 =====

-Uncheckable Radio Button for Android.
+Deselectable Radio Button for Android.

 Compatibility
 -------------